CamWheeler135/homework/README.md

-# Welcome to my homework repo
+# Welcome to My Homework Repo

 This repo has all of the work I am doing to progress my coding and programming experience.